Dustnclay/Dustnclay/README.md

 ### Hi there 👋

-The name is Dustin, thanks for dropping in!
+The name is Dustin, thanks for dropping in! <br/>
-Im a Full Stack developer.
+Im a Full Stack developer.<br/>
 JavaScript | Python | React.Js | Node.Js | SQL | Bootstrap | Express.Js

 -Im terrified of heights so Im learning how to rock climb. <br/>